Playable Worlds, an online game company that Raph Koster and Eric Goldberg founded, is making a “cloud-native” massively multiplayer online game.

 Exploration has often been capped because all of the environments have to be hand-built, and you run out of maps to explore, Koster said.
 He recalled playing Seven Cities of Gold on an 8-bit computer, where you could go to the top of a mountain or into the deepest swamp because it was procedurally generated.

-“Cloud compute lets us do more simulation than what we typically see in handcrafted environments,” Koster said.
+“Cloud computing lets us do more simulation than what we typically see in handcrafted environments,” Koster said.
 “It’s still sad to me that when we were dreaming of online worlds, we wanted the seasons to change and the worlds to be dynamic.
 But they’re not.”

 Koster wants to create a world that is dynamic.
 He said it’s long overdue for games to simulate chemistry, where you can mix things together and get something else, and not just physics.
 Goldberg said you should be able to have a game where you could fire at some attackers, miss them, hit some trees instead, and set them on fire.
 You could further shoot at the attackers, miss them, hit a dam instead, and a hole opens in the dam.
 The dam bursts, the water spills out and puts out the fire.
 The next time you log into the game, the dam is still busted, Goldberg said.